zaf/agi/Readme.md

 ```go
 func (a *Session) GetVariable(variable string) (Reply, error)
 ```
 GetVariable gets a channel variable.
-Res is 0 if variablename is not set, 1 if variablename is set and Dat contains the value.
+Res is 0 if variable is not set, 1 if variable is set and Dat contains the value.

 #### func (*Session) GoSub